IELTS Speaking Samples and Answers

 Q. 1.
 Which types of people become role models in your society?

 Answer: Unfortunately, gone are those days when young people used to consider their fathers, teachers and medical doctors as their role models.
 Nowadays, it is mostly movie stars and famous sportspersons who become role models in my society.
-Some of us would even argue that anybody, with plenty of money, has a shot to becoming a role model in our society which is really unfortunate.
+Some of us would even argue that anybody, with plenty of money, has a shot at becoming a role model in our society which is really unfortunate.

 Q. 2.
 Do you agree that famous people have more responsibilities than ordinary people?

-Answer: Yes, I do agree that famous people have more responsibilities than ordinary people because ordinary people look up to them for some kind of leadership roles in fixing some of their problems.
-And, that’s exactly why sometimes we see world-famous persons like Angelina Jolie (Hollywood actress) and David Beckham (British soccer superstar) acting as some special UN (United Nations) envoy and goodwill ambassador in order to raise awareness on different urgent issues that are affecting our world community negatively.
+Answer: Yes, I do agree that famous people have more responsibilities than ordinary people because ordinary people look up to them for some kind of leadership role in fixing some of their problems.
+And, that’s exactly why sometimes we see world-famous personalities like Angelina Jolie (Hollywood actress) and David Beckham (British soccer superstar) acting as some special UN (United Nations) envoy and goodwill ambassador in order to raise awareness on different urgent issues that are affecting our world community negatively.

 Q. 3.
 What happens when young people lack good role models?